 Talking or fracked oil, the Guardian said in January 2015

-In January 2016 however, oil is trading at around $30 a barrel and oil and gas prices are still tightly linked.
-Forecasts suggest it will go lower still.
+In January 2016 however, oil was trading at around $30 a barrel and oil and gas prices are still tightly linked.
+In July 2018 the price has recovered to about $68, so sits at the low end of that break even spread.

-In a 2013 submission to Parliament, Bloomberg said it would cost between 47 and 81 pence per therm to extract shale gas in Europe (using current USD-to-GBP conversion rates).
-Other estimates broadly concur
+In a 2013 submission to Parliament, Bloomberg said it would cost between 47 and 81 pence per therm to extract shale gas onshore in Europe (using current USD-to-GBP conversion rates).
+Other estimates broadly concur as can be seen in the following chart.

-At these prices the idea of profitable fracking for gas in the UK, with break even costs between 47 and 81 pence a therm is frankly laughable.
+At these prices the idea of profitable fracking for gas in the UK, with break even costs between 47 and 102 pence a therm is frankly laughable because there is also an absolute imperative to add additional costs via Carbon Capture and Storage to meet our climate change mitigation obligations under the Fifth Carbon Budget.

 Even the Task Force on Shale Gas accepts this concluding their third report with